supabase-community/supabase-mcp/docs/production.md

 When creating a destructive migration like dropping a column, you must review the generated SQL statements and the current state of your database to confirm that the data loss is expected and acceptable.

 After successfully applying a migration, you can test your database changes by connecting your app to the development branch.
-The branch project URL and API keys can be fetched using `get_project_url` and `get_anon_key` tools respectively.
+The branch project URL and API keys can be fetched using `get_project_url` and `get_publishable_keys` tools respectively.
 Save them in your `.env` file to avoid repeating this in the future.

 ### Revert a migration